plotly/plotly.py/README.txt

 - Plotly can make line charts, scatter plots, histograms, 2D histograms, box plots, heatmaps, and error bars.
 Plotly also supports log axes, and date axes.
 - Data and graphs are always together.
 - Easily add data to plots, or stream your data in from elsewhere--the web or your Raspberry Pi.
 - A styling GUI.
 It is convenient to start off by making your graph with Python code, then style it how you want in the GUI.
 Thus, if you want to explore a different layout, graph type, or edit something, you can do so with the GUI instead editing code.
-The means it’s fast and easy to find out “how would this look if it were a [graph type]”?
+The means it’s fast and easy to find out "how would this look if it were a [graph type]"?
 - Save custom themes from graphs, then apply themes to new data.
 That way, you won’t need to re-make graphs with a similar styling again and again.

 That means no more emailing data and spreadsheets around, having to download graphs or take static screenshots and put them in a deck or email you can’t access anymore.
 You can simply send a Plotly URL to your team, or share your project with them so you can edit together.